MicrosoftDocs/VBA-Docs/api/Access.ListBox.ValidationRule.md

 # ListBox.ValidationRule property (Access)

-You can use the **ValidationRule** property to specify requirements for data entered into a record, field, or control.
+Use the **ValidationRule** property to specify requirements for data entered into a record, field, or control.
 When data is entered that violates the **ValidationRule** setting, you can use the **ValidationText** property to specify the message to be displayed to the user.
 Read/write **String**.

 ## Syntax